Katie Fitzgerald: Early life

-Fitgerald was raised in the Chicago suburb of Des Plaines, Illinois, where she attended Maine West High School and lettered in volleyball and softball.
+Fitzgerald was raised in the Chicago suburb of Des Plaines, Illinois, where she attended Maine West High School and lettered in volleyball and softball.
 She played for the Chicago Mission AAA hockey club from 2007 to 2012 winning five state championships in Illinois. and won a Silver Medal at the US U16 Nationals in 2011 and a Bronze Medal at the USA U12 Nationals.
 Fitzgerald was named to and participated in the AHAI/USA Hockey Development-Central Region camp in 2011.

 An honor roll student, Fitzgerald helped the softball team win a conference title and was named to the All-Conference team.
 She earned All-Area and All-Conference awards for volleyball and was named the team's Most Valuable Player (MVP) four times.

 Playing career

 NCAA

 During her freshman season in 2012-13, Fitzgerald played in 15 games as goalie and posted a .912 save percentage (424 saves).
 She made her debut on October 6.
 On December 8, she notched an assist against the Minnesota State Mavericks.
 Fitzgerald was named the team's Rookie of the Year.

 During the 2013-14 season, Fitzgerald was the starting goalie in 11 of the 13 games that she played.
 She tallied 381 saves for a .907 save percentage in 712:06 minutes of play.
 She made over 30 saves in 7 games and made a season-high 44 saves against Minnesota.
-She was named Women’s Defensive Player of the Week by the WCHA Conference for games played December 12-13, 2014.
+She was named Women’s Defensive Player of the Week by the WCHA Conference for games played December 12–13, 2014.

 Fitzgerald started in 14 of the 16 games that she played during her junior season and notched a .907 save percentage (428 saves) in 873:30 minutes of play.
 She recorded her first career shutout on November 8 against Rensselaer Polytechnic Institute and another on December 13 in a 3-0 win against the Bemidji Beavers.
 She made a season-high 47 saves against the Minnesota Gophers on January 24, 2015.